Burgh Island Hotel Devon & Cornwall

 Iconic hotel located on a private tidal island in South DevonBook

 Member since 2018

 Burgh Island Hotel is an iconic Devon landmark on its own tidal island and surrounded by golden beaches and silver seas.
 Built in 1929 extended in 1932 and now restored to its '30s glamour, step back in time for a retreat like no other.

 OPL Exclusive details

-> - A bottle of chilled Champagne in your room on arrival (value £75)
+- ½ bottle of champagne in the room for your arrival

-> - Full breakfast for two daily
+- Full breakfast for two daily

 - Stay two nights or more and receive a complimentary upgrade subject to availability on the day of arrival